Community of the Lady of All Nations: Beliefs

-Members of the group believe that its late founder, Marie Paule Giguère, was the reincarnation of the Virgin Mary.
-This has caused controversy as it is contradictory to the Catholic belief that there is no reincarnation, and that Mary was assumed soul and body into heaven by God.
-Therefore Mary's soul is not separate from her body, so that if she were to appear, it would be as herself, not as a reincarnation.
+Members of the group believe their late foundress Giguère was the reincarnation of the Virgin Mary.
+This has caused controversy as it is contradictory to the Catholic belief that there is no reincarnation, and the dogma that Mary was assumed body and soul into heaven by God.
+Therefore, Mary's soul is inseparable from her body and were she to appear, it would be as herself and not as a reincarnation.

-Father Eric Roy, superior general of the Sons of Mary, an affiliate of the "Army of Mary", said Giguère did not claim to be the reincarnation of the Virgin Mary, and that the Quebec woman "received graces" from the Virgin Mary and God.
+Father Eric Roy, superior-general of the Sons of Mary (an affiliate of the "Army of Mary") said Giguère did not claim to be the reincarnation of the Virgin Mary, and that the Québécois woman "received graces" from the Virgin Mary and God.
 According to Roy, "The Virgin Mary took possession of her soul.
 I would rather say it that way."

 Position of the Catholic Church

 On February 27, 1987, the Congregation of the Doctrine of the Faith declared the writings of the movement to be in "major and severe error".